Armchair-Heavy-Industries/Archetype/Archetype - Zephyr/README.md

-Zepyhr is the unreleased Sheet cooling variant of the Archetype Toolhead Ecosystem
+Zepyhr is the Sheet cooling variant of the Archetype Toolhead Ecosystem